yugr/rust-slides/materials/materials.md

     + Basically the conclusion is that compiler is not always perfect e.g. [stopped generating branchless code](https://bugs.llvm.org/show_bug.cgi?id=40027) at some point
   * More materials:
     + Reddit comments: https://www.reddit.com/r/rust/comments/qde4w7/a_cool_rust_optimization_story/ (nothing relevant)
-- Inefficient codegen when accessing a vector with literal indices: https://github.com/rust-lang/rust/issues/50759
-  * Assignee: yugr
-  * Status: DONE (20-30m)
-  * Problem: repetative indexing checks when Vec/slice is accessed multiple times
-  * Root cause: Rust has to preserve order of checks (for not so clear reason)
-  * Solution: can be worked around via `assert!` hint (looks like generic solution for such situations)
-  * LLVM: no good/generic way to solve this in LLVM
-  * More materials: NA
 - Costs of iterators and Zero Cost Abstractions in Rust: https://github.com/mike-barber/rust-zero-cost-abstractions
   * Assignee: yugr
   * Status: DONE (10m)